 I already had 2 sets of Promarkers in my studio and bought some Brushmarkers too.
-Because I like both types of markers very much, I approached Winsor & Newton for collaboration around my upcoming online course (yes this is a hint, more info at the bottom of this blog!).
+Because I liked the Promarkers very much, I approached Winsor & Newton for collaboration around my upcoming online course (yes this is a hint, more info at the bottom of this blog!).
 Winsor&Newton then spoiled me BIG TIME with a set of 96 colors of their Promarkers.
-So I was able to test their colors extensively and I'm still just as enthusiastic as before!
+I was able to test their colors extensively and I'm still just as enthusiastic as before!

 Why?
-The markers, like most of Winsor & Newton's products, offer great quality at a great price.
-The ink flow is nice, the colors are beautiful and the biggest plus: of all brands they gave the most even color layers.
+The markers, like most W&N products, they offer great quality at a great price.
+The ink flow is juicy, the colors are beautiful and the biggest plus: of all brands they give the most evenly coloring result.
 Plus the Promarkers are available in sets as well as open stock, so you can always restock your favorite colors.

 Drawbacks?
 The markers are not refillable, so less durable than the Copic markers.
 The tip of the brush markers could be a bit firmer to my taste.
 It's thick, but much more flexible than for example Tombow, Copic and Ohuhu.
 But I do really enjoy the Promarker with the bulletpoint!
 With the Promarkers, the colors on the outside also do not always match the actual color of the marker.
 So swatching is definitely necessary - but that happens to be my favorite activity next to illustrating!

 + very good price/quality ratio